Atlas Cheetah: Companies involved

 By the 1980s, the South African aviation industry had attained the level of technical capability to make a large and sophisticated upgrade possible.
 These factors contributed to the SAAF making the decision to authorise an extensive upgrade programme involving one of the existing types in service.
 Furthermore, the development of an advanced indigenously developed fighter, known as the Atlas Carver, was also initiated around the same time.

 During the 1980s, the SAAF's fast jet fleet consisted of multiple variants of the French-built Dassault Mirage III (EZ/CZ/BZ/DZ/D2Z/RZ/R2Z) and Mirage F1 (AZ/CZ) aircraft.
 Although the Mirage F1 was considered to be the most modern aircraft type in the fleet, deliveries having commenced during 1977, the type comprised the primary element of South Africa's air defence and strike fleet.
 Withdrawing the Mirage F1 to perform an extensive upgrade would have necessitated opening a major gap in that nation's air defence and strike capability, which was deemed to be unacceptable by senior SAAF officials.

-In addition, various features could be integrated into the Mirage III from related, pre-existing upgrades that had been made to similar aircraft, such as the Mirage 5/IAI Nesher/IAI Kfir lineage and Mirage 3NG project, the latter being based on the Mirage III.
+In addition, various features could be integrated into the Mirage III from related, pre-existing upgrades that had been made to similar aircraft, such as the Mirage 5/IAI Nesher/IAI Kfir lineage and Mirage IIING project, the latter being based on the Mirage III.
 Consequently, the SAAF's Mirage III fleet was chosen as the recipient for this upgrade programme, which was initially referred to as Project Cushion.

 The work was carried out by Atlas Aviation (formerly Atlas Aircraft Corporation and lately Denel Aviation).
 Atlas was also able to acquire skilled technicians with relevant knowledge from Israel, following the cancellation of an advanced Israeli fighter project, known as the IAI Lavi.
 Prior to the programme, Israel had already established itself as a source of military technology for South Africa, cumulating in the Israel–South Africa Agreement.
 The two nations had engaged in multiple arrangements specifically involving SAAF's Mirage III fleet, including the procurement of spare parts by Israel and the embedding of Israelí advisors within SAAF units.
 According to some aviation publications, foreign aviation company Israel Aircraft Industries had been involved in at least the initial stages of the upgrade, and that some components were sourced directly from Israel.
 IAI themselves have acknowledged their involvement in the joint development of related projects, such as an active-radar development programme.
 According to ACIG, a total of five IAI Nesher fighters may have been acquired from the Israeli Air Force for Cheetah trials and later absorbed into the existing fleet.
 According to aviation author John W. Golan, a potentially large number of IAI Kfirs may have been provided to South Africa for the programme.